Anatis rathvoni

 Anatis rathvoni, commonly known as the Rathvon lady beetle or the flying saucer ladybug, is a species of ladybug in the family Coccinellidae.
-It is found in North America, where it has been recorded from southern Alberta to British Columbia, south to northern California.
+It is found in North America, where it has been recorded from southern Alberta to British Columbia and south to northern California.

 Description

 Adults reach a length of about 7.5-10.2 mm.
 Adults are yellow to brownish red with black markings.

 Etymology

 The species is named for Simon Rathvon, a 19th-century American entomologist.